What Is the Best Solar Panel Orientation for homes in Melbourne?.

 Filling Your Roof: A Future-Proof Strategy

-Maximizing Solar Capacity
+Maximising Solar Capacity

 Because solar panels are now more affordable, a common recommendation is to fill your roof with as many panels as will reasonably fit, depending on budget.
-This strategy not only maximizes your current electricity generation but also future-proofs your home for additional energy needs, such as electric vehicles and home batteries.
+This strategy not only increases your current electricity generation but also future-proofs your home for additional energy needs, such as electric vehicles and home batteries.

 Considerations for Budget and Roof Space